-Uncertainty over access
+Uncertainty over access to African cannabis

 Companies and entrepreneurs seeking to invest in the cannabis industry in Africa face other structural hurdles.
 The region has an extremely high rate of HIV/AIDS (more than one-fifth of all adults are estimated to suffer from the immune deficiency condition).
 Although there is evidence to suggest medical cannabis can support in the treatment of the virus, cannabis may not present itself as a priority treatment.

 In addition, a heavy reliance on donor-supported healthcare funding will likely limit patient access to cannabis in the short-term.
 For instance, UNICEF reports that Malawi’s health sector is 80% funded by foreign donors, which may choose to prioritise vaccinations and other preventative treatments before shifting their attention to medical cannabis supplies.